-We define optimal as the allocation of loans such that aggregate gross profits are maximized.
-Suppose that the opportunity cost of funds (of a fixed loan size) to the lender is ρ .
-Aggregate gross profits are maximized if all households with $\Delta_B Q \geq \rho$ borrow, while other households do not.
-However, in an environment of imperfect enforcement, incomplete information and uninsured risk, there may be potential borrowers that do not receive loans but have projects that could generate high returns.
+Our benchmark is a frictionless allocation of loans of fixed size from a lender: any household with a project with expected return greater than the opportunity cost of the loan to the lender borrows, and other households do not.
+Suppose that the common opportunity cost of funds to the lender is ρ .
+Aggregate expected gross profits are maximized if all households with $\Delta_G Q \geq \rho$ borrow, while other households do not.
+However, in an environment of transaction costs, imperfect enforcement, incomplete information, and uninsured risk, there may be potential borrowers that do not receive loans but have projects that could generate high returns.
 Screening by the lender, self-selection, or both could drive this "excess selection".

-Among these frictions, the two most salient in our setting are (i) lender (more specifically, women's group) screening on ability to repay and (ii) borrower risk aversion.
-In Appendix A2, we present two simple canonical models to provide guidance as to why certain high expected return borrowers do not take loans, and how excess selection can be detected in our setting.
+Among these frictions, the two most salient in our setting are (i) lender (more specifically, women's group) screening on ability to repay in a context with limited liability and (ii) borrower risk aversion.
+In Appendix A2, we present two simple canonical models to provide guidance as to why certain high expected return borrowers do not take loans.
 In the first, poorer or less collateralized potential borrowers with high marginal returns may be unable to make a credible repayment commitment.
 In the second, risk aversion may deter poorer or more risk averse farmers with high-expected return projects from borrowing for those projects.
 In both cases, the frictions imply that there will be non-borrowers for which their marginal return exceeds the opportunity cost of funds, and that the extent of this wedge decreases as a farmer's baseline gross profits, collateral, or wealth increase.
-Our empirical tests that the allocation of loans maximizes profit are based on these common implications of the two models; we do not, therefore, distinguish between self-selection (based on risk aversion) and lender-selection (based on limited liability) as the source of the frictions that result in an inefficient allocation of loans.
+We base our empirical tests that the allocation of loans maximizes profit on these common implications of the two models; we do not, therefore, distinguish between self-selection (based on risk aversion) and lender-selection (based on limited liability) as the source of the frictions that result in excess selection.
+We provide these two models as examples to demonstrate the possibility that poorer farmers with high returns to investment might be excluded from borrowing; other frictions that we do not model could do the same.
+For example, moral hazard in labor markets, transaction costs in output markets, incomplete knowledge of technologies, and heterogeneity in access to complimentary inputs could all generate what we denote excess selection; furthermore, these other frictions might be more salient in other environments.